 Plants need nutrients, and the easiest way to feed them is with compost

-Any successful home food gardener knows how important it is to feed the soil regularly with goodquality compost for the best crops.
+Any successful home gardener, especially someone that grows their own crops, knows how important it is to feed the soil regularly with good quality compost.
 This is particularly so in South Africa as our soils are generally poor.
-The benefits of good compost don’t end with providing nutrients – compost also improves drainage and keeps soil moist for longer.
+Not only does compost provide nutrients to the soil, it also improves drainage and protects the plants by keeping the soil moist for longer.

 Assembling the materials